Manolov9/bookstore-api/README.md

           name: JUnit Report
           path: target/surefire-reports/*.xml
           reporter: java-junit
-This workflow:

-Checks out the code

-Sets up Java 11 (Temurin distribution)

-Builds and runs tests using Maven

-Publishes JUnit reports for easy viewing in the GitHub UI

 Contributing
 Feel free to fork the project, add more tests for other endpoints, or improve the framework structure.
 Pull requests are welcome!